Did you know that the Brittany dog was initially called the Brittany Spaniel?

 - You also need to factor in the costs of a professional groomer.

-- Budget for any potential health concerns and vet visits.
+- A budget for any potential health concerns and vet visits.

 - And figure out how much you will be spending on food and accessories each month.

 The Brittany will keep you on your toes – literally.
 If she could talk, she would be consistently yelling at you to “get up and play with me!”